Sweet’s syndrome

 • sore red eyes

-Tests that are useful in Sweet’s syndrome include:
+Tests that are useful in Sweet syndrome include:

 1. Skin biopsy.
 This is an important test.
 A sample of the abnormal skin may be taken by your dermatologist.
 The skin sample is then examined under a microscope in the laboratory.
 It takes time for the sample to be processed and analysed by a pathologist (specialist doctor) so you will not get the result on the day.

-2. Blood tests such as high levels of a type of white blood cells called neutrophils, can help to make a diagnosis of Sweet’s syndrome.
+2. Blood tests such as high levels of a type of white blood cells called neutrophils, can help to make a diagnosis of Sweet syndrome.

-3. Your doctor may recommend other blood tests or imaging studies such as X-rays or CT scans to look for an underlying cause of the Sweet’s syndrome, if suspected.
+3. Your doctor may recommend other blood tests or imaging studies, depending on your symptoms.
+These may include X-ray or CT scans that look for an underlying cause of the Sweet syndrome, if suspected.

 1. Applications to the skin (topical treatments)

-• Strong steroid creams or ointments may help, especially with smaller lumps, and may help reduce the tenderness.
+• Steroid creams or ointments may be prescribed, these come in different potencies and strengths.
+Your doctor will advise you on what is best for your situation.
 Occasionally, steroid injections into the lesions can be used for very swollen or painful lumps.

 1. Oral treatments (tablets)